 Supportive measures are individualized, non-disciplinary services offered as appropriate and as reasonably available, without fee or charge.
 The measures are designed to restore or preserve equal access to an educational program or activity without unreasonably burdening the other party.
-Supportive measures may include, but are not limited to, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus.
+Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus.

 MCCS shall maintain confidentiality for the complainant and respondent of any supportive measures that they receive, to the extent possible.
 The Title IX Coordinator shall implement and monitor the supportive measures.
-Supportive measures may be reviewed at any time upon request to the Title IX Coordinator